bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

     **Figure 8: HMC posterior estimate of the volatility**

-Using the above stochastic volatility model, we can estimate :math:`\sigma` and :math:`\nu` using SGLD shown in Figure 9.
-Starting with :math:`\nu`, its mode is not too far off with a value around :math:`9.75`, however the width of the distribution is much tighter with most of the density in between 9.7 and 9.8.
-Clearly either SGLD and/or our variational approximation has changed the estimate of the degrees of freedom.
+The above stochastic volatility model was implemented using a simple PyTorch model Module and builtin the `distributions <https://pytorch.org/docs/stable/distributions.html>`__ package doing a lot of the heavy work.
+I used a mini-batch size of 100 even though I only had once trace by repeating it 100 times.
+I found that this stabilized the gradient estimates from the Gaussian sampled :math:`\b s` values.
+The RMSprop preconditioner was quite easy to implement by inheriting from the existing PyTorch class and overriding the :math:`step()` function (see the notebook).
+I used a burnin of 500 samples with a fixed starting learning rate of 0.001 throughout the burnin after which the decayed polynomial learning rate schedule kicks in.
+I didn't use any thinning.
+Figure 9 shows the estimate for :math:`\sigma` and :math:`\nu` using SGLD.

 .. figure:: /images/sgld_sgld_sigma_nu.png
     :height: 300px
     :align: center

     **Figure 9: Posterior estimate of ** :math:`\sigma, \nu` **using SGLD**

+Starting with :math:`\nu`, its mode is not too far off with a value around :math:`9.75`, however the width of the distribution is much tighter with most of the density in between 9.7 and 9.8.
+Clearly either SGLD and/or our variational approximation has changed the estimate of the degrees of freedom.

 This is even more pronounced with :math:`\sigma`.
 Here we get a mode around 0.025, which is quite different than the 0.09 - 0.10